Jesse Winker Player Props: Brewers vs. Cardinals

 - Winker has driven in a run in four games this year (57.1%), including two games with multiple runs batted in.

-- He has scored a run in three of seven games so far this year.
+- He has scored in three games this season (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.